HelperDuck/HelperDuckClient/README.md

 # HelperDuck

-The frontend for <a href="www.helperduck.com" target="_blank">helperduck.com</a>, a platform that enables real-time communication between developers and rewards them with tips for their help.
+Frontend repository of <a href="www.helperduck.com" target="_blank">helperduck.com</a>, a platform that enables real-time communication between developers and rewards them with tips for their help.

 ## Create help requests and be assisted by other other developers on a 1-on-1 video call
 ### Watch a demo on [Youtube](https://www.youtube.com/watch?v=MDiG2i5okxg)
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/MDiG2i5okxg/0.jpg)](https://www.youtube.com/watch?v=MDiG2i5okxg)
-### Customer Journey
+### User Journey

 1. Authentication: The user may create an account and sign-in using Gmail, GitHub or email.
 2. Profile and Payments: Once signed in, the user can edit the profile, add the technologies in which is willing to help other developers, and purchase credits using a credit card.